wp-plugins/yith-woocommerce-product-bundles/README.txt

 2. Upload the plugin folder into the `wp-content/plugins/` directory of your WordPress site.
 3. Activate `YITH WooCommerce Product Bundles` from Plugins page

-YITH WooCommerce Product Bundles will add a new submenu called "Custom Order Status" under "YIT Plugins" menu.
-Here you are able to configure all the plugin settings.
+YITH WooCommerce Product Bundles will add a new product type called "Product Bundle" in the Admin Product Edit page.

 == Screenshots ==